Register for virtual OMED22 to access on-demand CME content through December 31!

 The COMLEX-USA is a three-level exam series that is designed for licensure for the practice of osteopathic medicine.

-All osteopathic medical students are required to pass COMLEX-USA Level 1 and Level 2 in order to graduate from osteopathic medical school.
+The Comprehensive Osteopathic Medical Licensing Examination of the United States (COMLEX-USA) is a national standardized medical licensure examination produced and administered by the National Board of Osteopathic Medical Examiners (NBOME).
+All osteopathic medical students are required to pass COMLEX-USA Level 1 and Level 2-Cognitive Evaluation (CE) in order to graduate from osteopathic medical school.
 You’ll take the first level of the exam near the end of your second year of medical school.
-Typically, you’ll take Level 2-Cognitive Evaluation (CE) and Level 2-Performance Evaluation (PE) during your third or fourth year.
-The two parts of the Level 2 exam can be taken in any order, but both must be completed before you can take Level 3 during your residency.
+Typically, you’ll take Level 2-CE during your third or fourth year.
+You must take them in order, and you must successfully complete both Level 1 and Level 2-CE before you can take Level 3 during your residency.

 Learn more about the COMLEX-USA exam series on the NBOME website.